ojitasingh/Career_Guidance_AI/README.md

 ### 🤝 Credits

-Developed with ❤️ as a smart career planning tool for Indian students.
+Developed with ❤️ as a smart career planning tool for Indian students under the Hack With Haze Hackathon.